 property morph:grammaticalMeaning assigns a grammatical meaning to a morph, form, or rule

-For instance, the segmentation into morphs of the english plural form cats, and the assignment of grammatical meaning to the form and to the corresponding plural morph, can be expressed in this way.
+For instance, we can update the previous example of the English plural form cats, and add the assignment of grammatical meaning to the form and to the corresponding plural morph, which can be expressed in this way.

 URI: http://www.w3.org/ns/lemon/morph#baseConstraint